aelfric/ncfl-livedocs/ld.md

 In Lincoln-Douglas the quality of evidence may be a part of the debate.
 Below are some ways you could consider evidence issues:

-1. Per the Bylaws, Judges MUST read complete citations ONLY if requested by the opponent.
+1. Per the Bylaws, Debaters MUST read complete citations ONLY if requested by the opponent.
 1. If a debater/team claims evidence is of low quality, from a disreputable source, uses a flawed methodology, etc. - you could decide this issue in the course of the debate based on the arguments made by the teams.
 You can also read the evidence if you would like.
-1. If a debater/team cannot produce evidence they read when requested by their opponent- you could disregard the evidence in your decision if you like.
+1. If a debater/team cannot produce evidence they read when requested by their opponent - you should disregard the evidence in your decision.
 1. If a debater/team alleges that their opponent’s evidence is fabricated - you can request to review the evidence and decide how it impacts your decision.